-R&D expenses were \$18,019,000 for Fiscal 2020 compared to \$10,841,000 for Fiscal 2019.
-The increase in R&D expenses was largely due to the development of our oncology platform, the F8 Formulation and multi-dose pen injector, spending related to the development of tesamorelin for the treatment of NASH in the general population as well as regulatory expenses and increased medical education initiatives in Europe in preparation for the Trogarzo[®] launch.
+R&D expenses were \$28,274,000 for Fiscal 2021 compared to \$18,019,000 for Fiscal 2020.
+The increase in R&D expenses was largely due to the development of our oncology platform, including the Phase 1 study, spending on the development of the F8 formulation and multi-dose pen injector, costs associated to the preparation Phase 3 trial of tesamorelin for the treatment of NASH in the general population as well as regulatory expenses and increased medical education initiatives in Europe in preparation for the Trogarzo[®] launch.